Gabriel737/CadorsMap/README.md

 * Use the two provided scraper applications to perform the initial processing of CADORs records and store the results in an S3 bucket
 * Setup the given scripts in AWS, and connect the components as indicated on the system design graphic.
 * Connect your QuickSight dashboard to Athena and publish it on an available domain.

+*More detailed instructions are available in the file* 'RUNNING.txt`

 ## Technologies Used
 * Python and PySpark